floriankraemer/floriankraemer.github.io/_posts/2024-02-28-Use-Case-Tables.markdown

 ## Experience

-In my role as an architect in this company I had no power to introduce new workflows for the product managers, so the adoption of this proposed standard was voluntarily.
-However, in general the initiative was appreciated and the PMs started using it but not all wanted to play by the rules and considered the strictness as too time consuming and even dumbed down the table.
+In my role as an architect in this company I had no power to introduce new workflows for the product managers, so the adoption of this proposed standard was voluntary.
+However, in general, the initiative was appreciated, and the PMs started using it, but not all wanted to play by the rules and considered the strictness as too time-consuming and even dumbed down the table.
 The result for those PMs was a less ambiguous and therefore less useful table.

 If you don't want to use the suggested rules in this article it is perfectly fine, but it is highly recommended to have a strict set of your own rules to remove ambiguity from the process.
-If applied correctly and people agree and follow the rules, this format can be a great utility to communicate use cases.
+If applied correctly and people agree and follow the rules, this format can be a great utility to communicate using cases.
+I would recommend you to give us case table definitions a try to see if you like them and if they improve the clarity of communication among different stakeholders.

-I would recommend you to give use case table definitions a try to see if you like them and if they improve the clarity of communication among different stakeholders.
-Let me know what your experience was!
+Let me know what your thoughts are or your experience with use cases tables is in the comments.